-God is not mocked and Amaziah had to face four terrible judgements from the Lord that would affect his estate which was divided up among some foreigners, his wife who was forced to live in the city as a prostitute, and his children who were slaughtered with the sword... leaving Amaziah with no heirs and offspring.
+God is not mocked, and Amaziah had to face four terrible judgements from the Lord.
+His estate was divided up among some foreigners, his wife was forced to live in the city as a prostitute, and his children who were slaughtered with the sword, leaving Amaziah with no heirs and offspring.
 God's judgement would finally result in his own death in a pagan land.
-Every judgement against Amaziah was fulfilled as recorded by other prophets - because this man challenged God's servant and refused to believe Israel would one day go into exile.
+Every judgement against Amaziah was fulfilled, as recorded by other prophets, because this man challenged God's servant and refused to believe Israel would one day go into exile.

-The final part of this prophetic Word was also fulfilled, "Israel will certainly go from its land into exile."
-Scripture informs us that the northern kingdom was conquered by Assyria, the southern kingdom was marched into slavery in Babylon, the nation was uprooted soon after they rejected their Messiah, and their exile lasted unto 1948.
-Indeed, Scripture prophecies of one more expulsion from their homeland Israel must face - during the Great Tribulation when the Lord, "will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half of the city shall go forth into captivity, and the residue of the people shall not be cut off from the city."
+The final part of this prophetic Word was also fulfilled: "Israel will certainly go from its land into exile."
+Scripture informs us that the northern kingdom was conquered by Assyria, and the southern kingdom was marched into slavery in Babylon.
+The nation was uprooted soon after they rejected their Messiah, and their exile lasted unto 1948.
+There are also future biblical prophecies of one more expulsion from their homeland Israel must face, during the Great Tribulation when the Lord "will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half of the city shall go forth into captivity, and the residue of the people shall not be cut off from the city."